 To track the increasing complexity of the ERP research portfolio, we are developing new approaches for coding each of our grants and programs (past, present, and future) relative to the components described in the 2011 strategic plan.
 The figure below summarizes that portfolio analysis for fiscal years 2011 through 2014 (projected).
 Shown in bar graphs and corresponding pie charts is the distribution of funding across the eight major components of our strategic plan: (a) five research domains: Structure of Genomes, Biology of Genomes, Biology of Disease, Science of Medicine, and Effectiveness of Healthcare; and (b) three cross-cutting areas: Computational Biology, Education and Training, and Genomics and Society.

 The results of this new portfolio-coding effort will be regularly reviewed by staff and NHGRI advisory groups, aiming to ensure that informed decisions are made with respect to research priorities.
-We also endeavor to be transparent about such summaries, and plan to provide updated data from time to time in The Genomics Landscape
+We also endeavor to be transparent about such summaries, and plan to provide updated data from time to time in The Genomics Landscape, among other places.

 To read the 2011 NHGRI strategic plan, see genome.gov/Pages/About/Planning/2011NHGRIStrategicPlan.pdf